inertialsense/inertial-sense-sdk/ExampleProjects/NTRIP_rover/README.md

 # SDK: NTRIP Rover Example Project

-This [ISNtripRoverExample](https://github.com/inertialsense/inertial-sense-sdk/tree/release/ExampleProjects/NTRIP_rover) project demonstrates binary communications with the <a href="https://inertialsense.com">InertialSense</a> products (uINS, uAHRS, and uIMU) using the Inertial Sense SDK.
+This [ISNtripRoverExample](https://github.com/inertialsense/inertial-sense-sdk/tree/release/ExampleProjects/NTRIP_rover) project demonstrates how to implement a TCP NTRIP connection to and receive corrections from an RTK base station.
+This example supplies RTK corrections to the <a href="https://inertialsense.com">InertialSense</a> products (uINS and Rugged) using the Inertial Sense SDK.

 ## Implementation